Ibiza: is it only a bling-bling party island?

 I have been going to Ibiza ever since I was little and I even lived there with my family for 7 years during my teenage years.
 I have seen the island change so much throughout the years for good and for bad.
 Roads and infrastructure have developed which on one side is good for the island and the local economy, however it means that many things have lost their charm.
 A simple example is the fact that most roads that lead to the beach are now tarmacked.
 I remember how they used to be mostly dirt tracks when I was a child and we would have such a laugh on the bumpy roads in our old Volkswagen Kübelwagen.

-Ibiza is renowned for its unique clubbing scene, boasting some of the biggest clubs in the world (Amnesia, Privilege, Pacha) and many fancy beach clubs (Blue Marlin, Ushuaia, Destino).
+Ibiza is renowned for its unique clubbing scene, boasting some of the biggest clubs in the world (Amnesia, Privilege, Pacha) plus many fancy beach clubs and luxurious hotels (Blue Marlin, Amante, Ushuaia, Destino, Nobu).
 If you’re a first timer then you probably will want to go out partying at least one night as it really is like nowhere else.
-Of course for me now I have more of a “been there, done that” attitude so I prefer to spend my days in the low key areas of the island and at my own secret beaches - I’m sorry but I won’t be sharing these for obvious reasons…
+After many years parting in Ibiza, I now have more of a “been there, done that” attitude so I prefer to spend my days in the low key areas of the island and at secret hidden beaches.

-Despite how small the island is (less than 50km lengthways), Ibiza has a place to please everyone.
+Despite how small the island is (less than 50km lengthways), Ibiza has a spot to please everyone.
 If you want to just party 24/7, Ibiza is the perfect place for you.
-If you want to spend your days at beautiful beaches and enjoy the natural side of the island then Ibiza is also the right place for you.
+If you want to spend your days at beautiful beaches and enjoy the natural side of the island then you will love Ibiza.
 Even if you’re travelling as a family, Ibiza is a great destination.
-Like any other place in the world you just need to know where to go to and what to avoid depending on what you’re looking for.
+Like any other place in the world you just need to know where to go to and what to avoid depending on what you’re looking for and to follow local insider recommendations (which I’m sharing with you in this post).

-The most beautiful beaches in my opinion are: Cala Jondal, Sa Caleta, Las Salinas, Cala Bassa, Cala Salada, Benirras, Cala Conte and Cala D’Hort.
-These two last ones are ideal for watching the sunset.
-Formentera also has some of the most beautiful beaches in the world (Illetas and Tanga) which I highly recommend.
-You can either rent a private boat or take the ferry which is only 25minutes from Ibiza port.
+The most beautiful beaches in my opinion are: Cala Jondal, Sa Caleta, Las Salinas, Cala Saladeta, Cala Benirràs, Aguas Blancas, Cala Bassa, Cala Conte, Cala D’Hort (views over Es Vedrà) and Punta Galera.
+The last three beaches are also ideal spots for watching beautiful sunsets.
+Formentera also has some of the most pristine beaches in the world (Illetas, Mitjorn and Tanga) which I highly recommend.
+You can either rent a private boat or take the ferry which is only 25 minutes from Ibiza port.

 🍴 Where to Eat